elixir-lang/elixir-lang.github.com/_posts/2022-10-05-my-future-with-elixir-set-theoretic-types.markdown

 Another benefit of types is to _aid_ documentation (emphasis on the word _aid_ as I don't believe types replace textual documentation).
 Elixir already reaps similar benefits from [typespecs](https://hexdocs.pm/elixir/typespecs.html) and I would expect an integrated type system to be even more valuable in this area.

-However, the upsides and downsides of static typing become fuzzier and prone to exaggerations once we discuss them in the context of code maintainance, in particular when comparing types with other software verification techniques, such as tests.
+However, the upsides and downsides of static typing become fuzzier and prone to exaggerations once we discuss them in the context of code maintenance, in particular when comparing types with other software verification techniques, such as tests.
 In those situations, it is common to hear unrealistic claims such as "a static type system would catch 80% of my Elixir bugs" or that "you need to write fewer tests once you have static types".

 While [I explore why I don't believe those claims are true during the keynote](https://www.youtube.com/watch?v=Jf5Hsa1KOc8), saying a static type system helps catch bugs is not helpful unless we discuss exactly the type of bugs it is supposed to identify, and that's what we should focus on.